ZolFallows/thinkforum-server/README.md

 [ThinkForum](https://thinkforum.now.sh/) is the server side of a full stack React application for exchanging ideas and views on any particular issues through form of posted messages/discussions.
-The main inspiration behind the app was to provide a simple and intresting app for ThinkFul students to create descussions in more orginised manner.
+The main inspiration behind the app was to provide a simple and interesting app for ThinkFul students to create descussions in more orginised manner.